-The Writing Tutor at GPS, James Radcliffe, offers advice for your project.
-His advising hours will be Mon and Wed 7:00a-9:30a and 4:00p-6:30p.
-Any student may drop by during office hours to brainstorm ideas, discuss how to approach an assignment, or ask general questions about writing.
-If you would like feedback or edits on a rough draft of a writing assignment, email the prompt and your draft to James Radcliffe (jjradcli@ucsd.edu).
-He will try to respond with feedback within 24 hours.
-If you would like to discuss your draft in-person, you may schedule an appointment time during the scheduled office hours.
-Please email your draft at least 24 hours before the appointment in order to receive the best quality feedback.
+The Writing Tutor at GPS, Karuna Kumar, offers advice for your project.
+Her advising hours will be Mondays and Fridays 10am-1p (Zoom) and Mondays and Fridays 2p-6p (in-person).
+Any student may drop by during office hours to brainstorm ideas, to discuss how to approach an assignment, or to ask general questions about writing.
+For feedback on a draft, email the writing assignment and the draft to Karuna Kumar (k1kumar@ucsd.edu).
+For a detailed response on structure, language and citations, please allow for feedback over up to 48 hours.
+To discuss your draft in-person, schedule an appointment during office hours.
+Please email your draft at least 24 hours before the appointment for a meaningful and constructive discussion.
+If on a tight deadline, you may walk in during the in-person appointment hours or seek an appointment for a Zoom session during the virtual office hours.